tanvirstreet/Tweets_Sentimen_Check/README.md

 # tweets_sentiment_check
-Twitter User's Sentiment Polarity Check using Python
+Twitter User's Sentiment Polarity Check using Python..

 ## Python version
 	This project is build on Python 3.5.1